Courage-1984/logia/docs/FONTS.md

 ## Font Awesome Optimization

 ### Current Status
-- **File size**: `css/fontawesome-local.css` is ~95KB (8,844 lines)
+- **CSS size**: `css/fontawesome-local.css` is ~95KB (8,844 lines)
-- **Icons used**: ~67 unique icons
+- **Icons used**: ~60–70 unique icons across the site
-- **Optimization**: Full icon set included for flexibility
+- **Current approach**: Full free icon set self-hosted for maximum flexibility

 ### Optimization Options

-**Option 1: PurgeCSS (Recommended for production)**
+**Option 1: Custom Subset Font (Recommended once icon set is stable)**
-- Automatically removes unused CSS during build
-- Requires PostCSS configuration
-- No manual maintenance needed

-**Option 2: Manual Subsetting**
-- Full control over included icons
+- Use IcoMoon / Fontello / Font Awesome tooling to generate a tiny font containing **only** the icons used in the HTML (`<i class="fas fa-...">`).
+- Replace `css/fontawesome-local.css` + 4 font files with:
-- Time-consuming to maintain
+  - `assets/fonts/icons/logia-icons.woff2`
-- Must update when adding new icons

-**Note**: Current approach includes full icon set for development flexibility.
-Consider PurgeCSS for production builds if file size becomes a concern.
+  - A small `css/icons.css` that maps existing `.fas.fa-...` classes to the new font’s glyphs.
+- Keeps existing markup but dramatically reduces font + CSS footprint.

+**Option 2: Inline SVG Icons (For very small icon sets)**
+- Remove Font Awesome entirely and replace icons with inline `<svg>` or an SVG sprite.
+- Best if you only use a handful of icons and want maximum control.

+**Interim Status**: The full Font Awesome set remains in place today for compatibility.
+When you’re ready, migrate to Option 1 (custom subset) to reclaim font + CSS bytes without changing page markup.

 ## Benefits